If you live in China, learn how to download Move to iOS.

 - Make sure that you leave both devices alone until the transfer finishes.
 For example, on your Android device, the Move to iOS app should stay onscreen the whole time.
 If you use another app or get a phone call on your Android before the transfer finishes, your content won't transfer.

-- On your Android device, turn off apps or settings that might affect your Wi-Fi connection.
-For example, turn off features like the Sprint Connections Optimizer or the Smart Network Switch.
+- On your Android device, turn off apps or settings that might affect your Wi-Fi connection, like the Sprint Connections Optimizer or the Smart Network Switch.
 Then find Wi-Fi in Settings, touch and hold each known network, and forget the network.
 Then try the transfer again.

 - Restart both of your devices and try again.